wutka/scheml/README.md

 would look like `(Cons 1 (Cons 2 (Cons 3 Nil)))`.
 In Lisp-like languages you can create a quoted list like `'(1 2 3)` where the elements of the list are not evaluated or you can use a function to create a list like `(list 1 2 3)`.
-In Scheml, because there are no variadic functions (functions that can take a variable number of functions), you can't define a `list` function that takes multiple parameters.
+In Scheml, because there are no variadic functions (functions that can take a variable number of arguments), you can't define a `list` function that takes multiple parameters.
 However, there is a `list` form that behaves like the list function in that `(list 1 2 3)` does create an expression that is displayed as `(1 2 3)`.
 Likewise, `(list 1 2 3 4 5)` generates `(1 2 3 4 5)`.